Shanghai SK Group Tower: History

 In October 2014, the construction of Shanghai SK Tower started.
 In June 2021, Shanghai SK Tower was completed.
 The tower disposes 5A grade office quality with a 200-square-meter lobby equipped with LED screens and lighting systems provided by SK Group.
 The equipment stands in the cloud of approximately 2,500-square-meter freely customizable space designed for smart offices.
 The building provides ultra-wide viewing angle which allows a 315° panoramic view of the Huangpu River.

 It is 275 meters high and has 55 floors.
 It is close to Houtan Station.
 The building is located in the area surrounded by the Yaolong Road, Yaoyuan Road, Jiming Road and Youcheng Road.
 The building was invested in by the South Korean technology company SK Group and designed by Shanghai's Architectural Design Institute.
 The building is also the location of SK Group's regional headquarters.

 Architecture

 The design studio RAD, based in Hong Kong and responsible for the project, chose the Timeless Marble Slimtech collection to adorn corridors across 59 floors.
 In the Statuario White variant, the 3m x 1m slabs shape surfaces with their modern appeal.
 The delicate vein designs on the pristine white base tiles foster a luminous, open ambiance in the corridors of the building, linking spaces that are often neglected, yet here are reinvented into passages with distinct personalities.

 The aesthetic merges with the principles of durability and functionality of ceramic material which is non-absorbent and resistant to stains and wear; it also aligns with eco-sustainable trends—production methods that honor the environment, minimizing the use of water, energy, and raw materials.

-The building received it's LEED Platinum Certification in February 2023.
+The building received its LEED Platinum Certification in February 2023.